i101dev/gRPC-Kafka-eCommerce/README.md

     - Uses Kafka to publish "Order Placed" events and listens to Kafka topics for inventory changes.
     - Communicates with Product Service via gRPC to fetch product information for order processing.

-4. **Inventory Service**:
-    - Manages inventory levels and adjusts stock based on orders.
-    - Listens to Kafka topics for order-related events and publishes "Inventory Changed" events.
-    - Provides REST endpoints for inventory management via Fiber.

 ---

 -   **Authentication and Authorization**: JWT-based authentication and authorization to ensure secure access to the API gateway and microservices.

--   **Logging and Monitoring**: Prometheus and Grafana to track the behavior of microservices and Kafka events.

 <!-- export PATH="$PATH:$(go env GOPATH)/bin" -->
 <!-- protoc --go_out=. --go-grpc_out=. proto/user.proto -->